Eomm/blog-posts/bonus/graphql-loader/README.md

 - Frame of execution: it is the default behavior.
 It accumulates the queries until the next tick.
 It is the same approach used by Mercurius Loader.
 - Time frame: it accumulates the queries until the specified time frame.

-The `batchLoader` function receives an array of keys as single argument, and it must return an array of results positionally matching the input array.
+The `batchLoader` function receives an array of keys as a single argument, and it must return an array of results positionally matching the input array.
 As you can see, it is the same approach used by Mercurius Loader.

 Pros: